Close icon

 • Campus address

-The university has a strong reputation for being diverse and welcoming.
-It is home to students and staff from over 160 countries around the world.
+The university has a strong reputation for being diverse and welcoming, with students and staff from over 160 countries around the world.

 International students have a dedicated Welcome to the UK programme and FANS (Friends of Arriving New Students) programme, led by students.